Doctoral Programs

 Entering students will first complete one of two foundational course tracks:

-- An economic theory/econometrics track designed for students pursuing research in economics and the quantitative areas of finance, management science, marketing science, and operations management; or
+1. An economic theory/econometrics track designed for students pursuing research in economics and the quantitative areas of finance, management science, marketing science, and operations management; or

-- A psychology/sociology track designed for students pursuing research in consumer decision-making, organizational behavior, or strategy/international business.
+2. A psychology/sociology track designed for students pursuing research in consumer decision-making, organizational behavior, or strategy/international business.
 Depending on their interests, students will then follow specialized programs of study that build extensive expertise in one of these areas.

 A small program size allows students frequent, one-on-one access to our renowned faculty.
-If you're ready to embark on a challenging, focused, and meaningful learning experience, we invite you to explore the opportunities that our doctoral program in business or economics provide.
+If you're ready to embark on a challenging, focused, and meaningful learning experience, we invite you to explore the opportunities that our doctoral program in business or economics provides.

 Financial Assistance

-The PhD Program provides financial assistance, including tuition, health insurance, a stipend, and a professional development grant (used to fund research-related expenses, such as attendance to academic conferences and purchase of data).
+The PhD Program provides financial assistance, including tuition, health insurance, a stipend, and a professional development grant (used to fund research-related expenses, such as attendance at academic conferences and purchase of data).
 The program provides five years of financial assistance conditioned upon reaching pre-specified academic milestones and receiving satisfactory performance evaluations.
 Research and teaching assistantships are generally included as part of a student's financial assistance package.

 Our PhD Program is a full-time program.
 Students cannot rely on part-time work to pay for any of their expenses.
 Because of the rigorous academic requirements, we strongly discourage any outside employment other than research with faculty and incidental grading and/or tutoring positions.